icub-tech-iit/documentation/docs/icub_firmware/fw_toolchain/installing_mplab.md

 ../include/PWM.h:10:19: fatal error: pwm12.h: No such file or directory compilation terminated.
 ```
 This is a known issue with the latest drivers released after version **v1.24**.
 The fast workaround in the previous setup was to revert the driver back to version 1.24.
-That version should be available in https://www.microchip.com/development-tools/pic-and-dspic-downloads-archive, but does not clearly appear in section "MPLAB C Compiler for PIC24 and dsPIC DSCs" and seems to be available only as "Source Archives".
+That version should be available at https://www.microchip.com/development-tools/pic-and-dspic-downloads-archive, but does not clearly appear in the section "MPLAB C Compiler for PIC24 and dsPIC DSCs" and seems to be available only as "Source Archives".
 The real cause of the issue is actually explained in the [v1.25 release notes](http://ww1.microchip.com/downloads/en/DeviceDoc/XC16-v-1.25%20release%20notes.html):
 ```
 The peripheral libraries are no longer shipped with the compiler package.
 These may be downloaded separately from the MPLAB XC download page.
 ```
-So, the proper fix is to download the additional Legacy Peripheral Libraries as explained int the previous section.
+So, the proper fix is to download the additional Legacy Peripheral Libraries as explained in the previous section.

 ## Running the MPLAB X IDE [WIP]